 Business Leadership on Carbon Pricing

-In the lead up to the UN Secretary-General’s Climate Summit and the related UN Private Sector Forum, the UN Global Compact together with UNEP and UNFCCC secretariat as Caring for Climate partners – CDP, The Climate Group, UN Foundation and Principles for Responsible Investment – are calling on companies to demonstrate leadership in pricing the cost of carbon emissions as a necessary and effective measure to tackle climate change.
+The UN Global Compact together with UNEP and UNFCCC secretariat and Caring for Climate strategic partners – CDP, The Climate Group, UN Foundation and Principles for Responsible Investment – are calling on companies to demonstrate leadership in pricing the cost of carbon emissions as a necessary and effective measure to tackle climate change.
 The Business Leadership Criteria on Carbon Pricing have been developed to inspire companies to reach the next level of climate performance, and to give recognition to businesses that are at the forefront of advocating for a price on carbon.
 The Business Leadership Criteria complement a Statement on Putting a Price on Carbon developed by the World Bank Group and other partners to call for countries and companies to demonstrate strong global support and action toward pricing carbon.

 Business Leadership Criteria on Carbon Pricing